Wilbrod Humphreys Owor

 Wilbrod Humphreys Owor, also Wilbrod Humphrey Owor, is a businessman, bank executive, and management consultant in Uganda.
-He is the executive secretary of Uganda Bankers Association, the umbrella body of Uganda's 25 commercial banks and one development bank.
+He is the executive director of Uganda Bankers Association, the umbrella body of Uganda's 25 commercial banks and one development bank.
 He was appointed to that position on 8 September 2016.
 He replaced Emmanuel Kikoni, who had served in that capacity from 2000 until 2016.

 Background and education

 Owor was born in Tororo District in the Eastern Region of Uganda circa 1966.
 He studied at St. Peter's College Tororo, before he was admitted to Makerere University.
 He graduated from Makerere with a Bachelor of Commerce, specializing in finance.
 His Master of Business Administration, specializing in strategic management, was jointly awarded by the Eastern and Southern African Management Institute and the Maastricht School of Management.

 Career

 Owor has served in several different capacities, including: